nim-lang/Nim/doc/manual.md

 nodecl pragma
 -------------
-The `nodecl` pragma can be applied to almost any symbol (variable, proc, type, etc.) and is sometimes useful for interoperability with C:
+The `nodecl` pragma can be applied to almost any symbol (variable, procedure, type, etc.) and is sometimes useful for interoperability with C:
 It tells Nim that it should not generate a declaration for the symbol in the C code.
 For example: